L: London - Lyons

 Paul Luty (Also known as Nobby Garside)

 The bruising 1960s Yorkshire heavyweight could work a crowd, regularly wrestled throughout Britain and Europe but never made it to the top of the bill status.
 We remember the blond haired leotarded grappler as a good villain who specialised in skulduggery and thuggery, much to the delight of the fans.
 He capitalised on his wrestling fame and successfully found roles in television sitcoms and films, mostly remembered for his role as club steward Nobby Garside in the "Love Thy Neighbour" comedy.
 "Love Thy Neighbour," now deemed politically incorrect, was at the time one of Britain's leading situation comedies.
 Luty found his way from wrestling into acting through actor and writer.
 Colin Welland, who gave him his first acting role in "Kisses at 50."
-The photo above shows Luty dressed as Henry VIII in an episode from "Love Thy Neighbour."
 In a moment of fiction turning into reality the promoter Max Crabtree had the bright idea of re-naming wrestler Luty as Nobby Garside, his fictional television character.